-Maple Pecan Granola – This sweet and crunchy granola is delicious with yoguart, sprinkled over a smoothie bowl, and munched on by the handful.
+Maple Pecan Granola – This sweet and crunchy gluten-free granola is delicious with yogurt, sprinkled over a smoothie bowl, and munched on by the handful.
 Gluten free, vegan, and naturally sweetened!

-I used to make a LOT of granola.
-Like, a batch a week.
-But with all the overnight oats and acai bowls we’ve been eating lately, our granola consumption has slowed down a bit.
 Michael finally requested I get back to making it and I’m so glad he did!
-It’s what got me this new method for maple pecan granola.
+It’s what got me this method for Maple Pecan Granola…

 Then, I stumbled across this recipe from Sarah Bakes Gluten Free (love her!) and saw that she uses almond flour to achieve the same goal.
 GENIUS!
 I immediately revisited my old favorite maple pecan granola with this new technique in mind and–what do you know–it works like a charm!

-But I want bigger clusters.
-My biggest tip to get nice clusters is NOT to stir when the granola is cooling.
-You’ll stir twice while it’s cooking to get even browning, but leave it all the way alone while it cools.
+How To Get Bigger Clusters In Granola.
+My biggest tip to get nice clusters in granola is NOT to stir when the granola is cooling.
+You’ll stir twice while it’s cooking to get even browning, but then you’ll pack it down and leave it all the way alone while it cools.
+Do not disturb!

 If you want the really big clusters, I’ve found that an egg white is really the only way that works for me every time.
 You’d simply whisk up an egg white and stir it into the granola mixture before baking.
 (Naturally, this won’t work if you’re vegan or have allergies).

 Change up the flavor.
-This is a super adaptable recipe.
+This is gluten-free granola recipe is super adaptable recipe.
 Swap out the pecans for almonds or cashews or hazelnuts.
 Try honey or agave instead of syrup.
 Add a 1/2 teaspoon of cinnamon or chai spice.
 Stir in some dried cherries or raisins to the finished product.
 Take this as a method and make it your own!

-Gluten Free Oats, etc. Oats themselves don’t contain wheat gluten, but they’re often farmed and processed in a way that can cause cross-contamination.
+Gluten-Free?
+Be Sure To Use Gluten-Free Oats!
+Oats themselves don’t contain wheat gluten, but they’re often farmed and processed in a way that can cause cross-contamination.
 If you’re sensitive to gluten, be sure to buy certified gluten free oats.
-We love Bob’s Red Mill.
+We love Bob’s Red Mill, Trader Joe’s, and One Degree Brands.
 As for almond flour, you can use just about any kind here since it’s more for binding than achieving the tenderness or cohesiveness you’d need in a muffin, for instance.